By Peter Chawaga, Associate Editor, Water Online

-When authorities arrived at a drinking water treatment plant in West Virginia earlier this year, they thought they were responding to an attack on a utility employee.
+When authorities arrived at a drinking water treatment plant in Maryland earlier this year, they thought they were responding to an attack on a utility employee.
 As it turns out, they now believe that employee injured himself.

 Police officers responded to a report of a shooting at a water treatment plant.
 An employee of the facility, Bradley M. Dick, told investigators that he was performing routine checks at the plant when he heard gunshots.
 But he is now thought to have misled the officers.